5 Successful Brand Ambassador Program Examples (incl. Lululemon, Red Bull, Harley Davidson)

 Modern advocacy programs are deep and varied.
 The process of building great programs is continuously changing, and marketers will have to consistently keep up.

 These 5 programs are an excellent start for inspiration.
+You can learn more about what exactly Brand Advocacy is here.

 See examples of more brand ambassador programs below: